 Serving clients in Fayetteville and all of NW Arkansas

 Senior citizens and retirees are not the only ones who receive Social Security payments.
 While we generally associate older adults with Social Security, many children, teens, and other young adults are also eligible for Social Security Disability Insurance (SSI or SSDI).
 If you are considering using Social Security to help your family after a parent passes away, or to help care for a developmentally challenged child, call Ken Kieklak, Attorney at Law.
-Our Social Security attorney offers free consultations to help clients seeking Social Security support their family.
+Our Fayetteville AR disability lawyer offers free consultations to help clients seeking Social Security support their family.

 Children Can Get a Parent’s Social Security Benefits

 One way a child can obtain benefits through the Social Security Administration and its array of benefits programs is when a parent passes away, becomes severely disabled, or retires.
 Claiming these types of benefits is actually quite common.
 According to Social Security Administration statistics, more than 325,000 children of retirees currently receive a monthly cash benefit averaging $628.
 Additionally, roughly 1.7 million children receive an average disability benefit of $335 through their parent.
 Furthermore, about 1.2 million children whose parents have passed away collect survivor benefits averaging $821 a month.

 These are called “derivative benefits,” when a child gets their parent’s Social Security payments.
 These payments often help children whose parents are unable to continue raising them.
 When parents die, become disabled, or retire with younger children, Social Security may be able to help provide support the children.

 With these kinds of benefits, children are able to continue to afford going to high school, paying for books and supplies, and living their lives.
 Even if their parents cannot work to continue supporting them, Social Security payments can help children live their lives without needing to take jobs of their own or worry about whether their parents can afford to support them.